Stirling Roofing Services

 The sustainability of clay materials plays a significant role in the environmental impact of clay tile roofing.
 Clay is a natural product that can be sourced from the earth, and its extraction often has a lower ecological footprint compared to synthetic roofing options.
 Once installed, clay tiles can last for decades, reducing the need for frequent replacements.
 This longevity contributes to waste reduction since fewer materials are discarded over time.
 In addition, clay is fully recyclable at the end of its life cycle, promoting a circular economy approach within the construction industry.

-Clay tile roofing generally has a higher initial investment compared to materials like asphalt shingles.
+ile roofing generally has a higher initial investment compared to materials like asphalt shingles.
 However, its long-term value can be greater due to its durability and low maintenance needs, making it a worthwhile investment over time.

 Is clay tile roofing environmentally friendly?